 (1) Except as provided in division (C)(2) of this section, all of the following apply with respect to the renewal of certificates to practice a limited branch of medicine:

-(a) Each person seeking to renew a certificate to practice a limited branch of medicine shall apply for biennial registration with the state medical board on a renewal application form prescribed by the board.
-An applicant for renewal shall pay a biennial registration fee of one hundred dollars.
+(a) Each person seeking to renew a certificate to practice a limited branch of medicine shall apply for biennial renewal with the state medical board in a manner prescribed by the board.
+An applicant for renewal shall pay a biennial renewal fee of one hundred dollars.

-(b) At least six months before a certificate expires, the board shall mail or cause to be mailed a renewal notice to the certificate holder's last known address.
+(b) At least six months before a certificate expires, the board shall provide a renewal notice to the certificate holder.

-(c) At least three months before a certificate expires, the certificate holder shall submit the renewal application and biennial registration fee to the board.
+(c) At least three months before a certificate expires, the certificate holder shall submit the renewal application and biennial renewal fee to the board.